 "But if you damage your SR during heavy exercise, it won't release calcium and so there won't be any relaxation of the muscle," Buckingham says.
 "This can lead to stiffness and pain and can prevent you from straightening out the muscle."

-Experiencing lasting biceps pain, especially when you can't straighten your arm, is generally rooted in extra inflammation and damage (typically the aftermath of new stress placed on the biceps muscle.)
-This is often the result of a few common scenarios:
+Experiencing lasting biceps pain, especially when you can't straighten your arm, is generally rooted in the inflammation and damage detailed above.
+But it's often the result of a few common scenarios you may encounter during your workout:

 Overdoing it during a workout increases the chance of being unable to elongate your muscles afterward.